Who Do Passive Activity Rules Apply To?

 Passive activity rules apply to:

 Work you do in your capacity as an investor does not constitute participation unless you are directly involved in the day-to-day management or operations of the activity.

 For example, the following work by an investor does not constitute participation:

-The passive activity rules are designed to prevent passive activity losses from being deducted from a taxpayers nonpassive income, such as wages, interest and dividends.
+The passive activity rules are designed to prevent passive activity losses from being deducted from a taxpayers nonpassive income, such as wages (earned income), interest and dividends (portfolio income).

 There are two kinds of passive activities:

 - Trade or business activities in which you do not materially participate during the year.

 - Rental activities, even if you do materially participate in them, unless you are a real estate professional.

 Exception for Real Estate Nonprofessionals